CompassMSP/PublicScripts/ActiveDirectory/ADPasswordProtection/README.md

 2. Install the password protection application
 3. Create the password protection GPO
 4. Send out a notification if any errors occur during execution
+5. Creates scheduled task on the PDC to check password hashes against the database and if any are found to email the address provided daily at 4 AM.

 Once the script runs the server will need to be rebooted (the script will not reboot the server) for the changes to take effect.
 These restrictions will be enforced the next time a user tries to change their password, existing passwords will not be affected.